ndorfin/pttrnr/readme.md

 ## Glossary

-- **assets** – the front-end artefacts such as SCSS, JavaScript, images, icons, and fonts.
+- **assets** – the front-end artefacts such as CSS, JavaScript, images, icons, and fonts.
 These are typically found in a separate repo, that the pattern library consumes and uses.
 - **pattern** – A distinct block of HTML and its corresponding assets.
 Each pattern typically uses a `class` attribute.
 - **pattern group** – A collection of similar patterns, typically grouped by function. e.g. buttons, or lists, or…
 - **example** – The pattern library renders a pattern's *example* in an `<iframe>`.
 Each example uses the project's assets.